A Comprehensive Guide on Sales Forecasting [2024 Edition]

 A Standardized and Structured Sales Forecasting Method

-Consistency is key with sales forecasting.
+Consistency is key in sales forecasting.
 If you're changing up the method of how data is collected and analyzed every time you're creating a report, then the end result is going to be inaccurate data.

 Instead, use the same process every time, which likely means you'll have to write out a step-by-step outline of how to complete a report to keep yourself on track.
 In addition, you'll want to format your report the same way every time so that you know that you haven't missed anything important, and so it's easier to compare previous reports and look for patterns and trends.
 Ringy's reporting feature allows you to download the reports with the same metrics every time, so you can easily compare current and past information.